olofj/kernelbuilder/README.md

 Without including all performance data, in general most runs are along the below runtimes.
-There is some noise in the data from run to run, but most of them come out around these relative ballparks when building Both 32- and 64-bit targets:
+There is some noise in the data from run to run, but most of them come out around these relative ballparks when building both 32- and 64-bit targets:

  - Generic x86\_64:    2419 seconds time elapsed
  - `-mtune-native`:    2386 seconds time elapsed